Aggregate, Multiple, and Accessory Fruits

 Below, the most peculiar “fruit,” the strawberry.
 Found only in two genera in the rose family (Fragaria and Duchesnia), Mr. Strawberry turns the notion of a fruit inside-out!
 The strawberry flower is a typical rose family bloom, essentially what you see in cinquefoils (Potentilla), avens (Geum) and raspberry (Rubus, near the top of this page): regular symmetry, separate flower parts (except for a small hypanthium), and most importantly, an apocarpous gynoecium with many spirally inserted carpels sitting on a thimble-shaped base called the receptacle.
 When the strawberry progresses into the fruiting stage, the receptacle becomes swollen and fleshy while the actual fruits, single-seeded ACHENES, remain attached, sunken into small pits on the surface of the receptacle.

-MOUSEOVER the image to see strawberry in flower.
+SLIDE the image to see strawberry in flower.

 The strawberry is an accessory fruit.